cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 Of course, it is still possible to download and use the latest version of the OpenWrt 19.07 binaries (`19.07.8`) by looking for your device's target at [releases/19.07.8/targets](https://downloads.openwrt.org/releases/19.07.8/targets/).
 However, it is generally a good idea to run the latest release version for multiple reasons, **security being the main one**.
 Nonetheless, OpenWrt 21.02 introduces **new hardware requirements** and **changes to the network syntax** that you should not overlook before making the transition.
 More specifically:

   - OpenWrt 21.02 introduces initial support for the [**Distributed Switch Architecture** (**DSA**)](https://www.kernel.org/doc/html/latest/networking/dsa/dsa.html).
 Currently, however, this only applies to [a very limited number of devices](https://openwrt.org/releases/21.02/notes-21.02.0#initial_dsa_support).
-If you have one of such devices, then make sure to read **rmilecki**'s [mini tutorial for DSA network configuration](https://forum.openwrt.org/t/mini-tutorial-for-dsa-network-config/96998) because the syntax is a little bit different than the one used in this guide.
+If you have one of such devices, then make sure to read rmilecki's [mini tutorial for DSA network configuration](https://forum.openwrt.org/t/mini-tutorial-for-dsa-network-config/96998) because the syntax is a little bit different than the one used in this guide.

   - The [hardware requirements to run OpenWrt 21.02](https://openwrt.org/releases/21.02/notes-21.02.0#increased_minimum_hardware_requirements8_mb_flash_64_mb_ram) has increased to `8 MB` of flash memory and `64 MB` of RAM.
-In the first version of this guide, I used the **TP-Link TL-WR1043ND (v1)** as an example of mesh node hardware, which has `8MB` of flash memory and `32MB` of RAM.
-At first, I tried to use OpenWrt 21.02 but the system became **too unstable** with it, even after making several changes to the firmware images (e.g., removing LuCI altogether and adding `zram` support).
+In the first version of this guide, I used the **TP-Link TL-WR1043ND (v1.8)** as an example of mesh node hardware, which has `8MB` of flash memory and `32MB` of RAM.
+At first, I tried to use OpenWrt 21.02 with it but the system became **too unstable**, even after making several changes to multiple firmware images (e.g., removing LuCI altogether and adding `zram` support).
 This is what prompted me to change the device in the examples to the **TP-Link TL-WD4300**, which is also a *low-end* router but it has `128MB` of RAM instead and importantly, it is a *dual-band* router that allows better segmentation of mesh vs non-mesh wireless traffic.

   - There is a small but important [change in the configuration **syntax**](https://openwrt.org/releases/21.02/notes-21.02.0#new_network_configuration_syntax_and_boardjson_change) in `/etc/config/network`, namely:
     1. The option `ifname` is now called `device` in all `config interface` stanzas;
     2. The option `ifname` is now called `ports` in all `config device` stanzas of type `bridge`.

     Fortunately, it seems that the **old syntax** (as in the first version of this guide) **is still supported** but if you are using LuCI, you will run into compatibility issues and will be prompted to update.
-To update it, take a closer look at the examples in the current version of the guide, which have been all updated to make them compatible with the network syntax introduced by OpenWrt 21.02.
+To update it, take a closer look at the examples in the current version of the guide, which are now compatible with the network syntax introduced by OpenWrt 21.02.

   - There many other changes in OpenWrt 21.02 but from my experience so far, none of them are as relevant as the ones mentioned before.
 For other highlights and additional information, please check the [official OpenWrt 21.02.0 release notes](https://openwrt.org/releases/21.02/notes-21.02.0).